-Consultation - Phase II during appraisal In practice, consultation workshops are organized in project affected areas at district and state levels.
+Time stipulated for Group to submit its report Before the decision meeting for appraisal Section 7(4): Submit its report within two months from the date of its constitution No gaps found.
+Scope of work of the Expert group Social Assessment, resettlement action Plan reviewed and appraised by Bank staff and approved by Regional safeguard advisor Section 7 (4) (a&b): assess whether it serves any public purpose or not; if social costs outweigh potential benefits then should be abandoned; Section 7 (5) (a&b): if serves a public purpose, then it has considered minimum land acquisition and alternate options to minimize displacement; potential benefits outweigh social costs No gap found.
+Consultatio n - Phase II during appraisal In practice, consultation workshops are organized in project affected areas at district and state levels.
 Section 2 (2): Prior consent of 80% and 70% of land owners in PPP and where private company has approached the govt to acquire balance land has been obtained, No gap found.
 Disclosure - Stage II Information dissemination through the planning and implementation Section 7 (6): recommendations of the expert group under 7(4&5) to be made public in local language in district and block administrative office and PRIs No gap found.
 Minimize impact on multi-crop land Select a feasible design that has minimal adverse impact.
 Section 10: In case multi-crop land is to be acquired under exceptional circumstances, the area to be acquired cannot exceed the aggregate of land of all projects in district or state.
 The area to be acquired cannot exceed the total net sown area of the district or state.
+Wasteland equivalent to twice the area acquired will be developed.
 No gap found.
-Wasteland equivalent to twice the area acquired will be developed.
-Continuous part of the npreparation and participation Section 11 (1), (2) & (3): Notice published in local language and meetings called of gram sabhas, municipalities to provide full information about the purpose of the project, summary of SIA and particulars of administrator appointed for R&R' summary of R&R scheme No gap found.
+Informatio n disseminati on of preliminar y notice Continuous part of the preparation and participation Section 11 (1), (2) & (3): Notice published in local language and meetings called of gram sabhas, municipalities to provide full information about the purpose of the project, summary of SIA and particulars of administrator appointed for R&R' summary of R&R scheme No gap found.
 Updating land records To be part of RAP Section 11 (5): Once established that the land is required for public purpose, accordingly notice to be issued under section 19 following which land records to be updated within two months No gap found.
-Census and preparation of R&R schemes To be part of RAP including both titleholders and non- titleholders Section 16 (1) (2): carry out a census of affected people and their assets to be affected, livelihood loss and common property to be affected; R&R scheme including time line for sRFCTLAR&R Act takes only titleholders into account.
-Provision of OP 4.12 to be followed.